-Dosing of atorvastatin can be based on LDL-C lowering ability (intensity), or doses can be titrated to specific lipid goals.
+Dosing of atorvastatin can have its basis in LDL-C lowering ability (intensity), or doses are titratable to specific lipid goals.

-The American College of Cardiology/American Heart Association Guidelines recommends either moderate intensity (atorvastatin 10-20 mg) or high intensity (atorvastatin 40-80 mg) therapy depending on which statin benefit group a patient belongs.
-Moderate intensity statins should lower LDL-C by about 30-50% while high-intensity statins should lower LDL-C by > 50 %.
+The American College of Cardiology/American Heart Association Guidelines recommends either moderate intensity (atorvastatin 10 to 20 mg) or high intensity (atorvastatin 40 to 80 mg) therapy depending on which statin benefit group a patient belongs.
+Moderate intensity statins should lower LDL-C by about 30 to 50% while high-intensity statins should lower LDL-C by over 50 %.

 Both the National Lipid Association and the American Association of Clinical Endocrinologists recommend utilizing statin therapy to reach specific lipid goals based on atherosclerotic cardiovascular disease risk.

-Doses above 20 mg have not been studied in pediatric patients with heterozygous familial hypercholesterolemia.
+Doses above 20 mg do not have study data for pediatric patients with heterozygous familial hypercholesterolemia.
 Doses up to 80 mg have been used in a limited number of pediatric patients familial hypercholesterolemia.
-Atorvastatin use has not been evaluated in pre-pubescent patients or those <10 years old.
+Studies have not evaluated atorvastatin use in pre-pubescent patients or those under 10 years old.

-Patients > 65 years old may have higher plasma concentrations of atorvastatin when compared to young adults.
+Patients over 65 years old may have higher plasma concentrations of atorvastatin when compared to young adults.
 Older patients may be at increased risk of statin-induced myopathies.

-Atorvastatin and its metabolites are not renally eliminated, so no dose adjustments are required with reduced renal function.
+Atorvastatin and its metabolites do not undergo renal elimination, so no dose adjustments are required with reduced renal function.
 Hemodialysis will not likely remove atorvastatin due to plasma protein binding.

-Increased plasma concentrations of atorvastatin have been noted in patients with chronic alcoholic liver disease.
-Drug exposure is 4x higher in patients with Child-Pugh Class A and 11x higher in patients with Child-Pugh Class B. Atorvastatin is contraindicated in patients with active liver disease.
+Increased plasma concentrations of atorvastatin have occurred in patients with chronic alcoholic liver disease.
+Drug exposure is four times higher in patients with Child-Pugh Class A and 11x higher in patients with Child-Pugh Class B. Atorvastatin is contraindicated in patients with active liver disease.

-Use of atorvastatin with strong CYP3A4 inhibitors can lead to increased plasma concentrations which may result in increase adverse events including myopathies.
-OATP1B1 inhibitors can increase bioavailability of atorvastatin.
+Use of atorvastatin with potent CYP3A4 inhibitors can lead to increased plasma concentrations, which may enhance adverse events, including myopathies.
+OATP1B1 inhibitors can increase the bioavailability of atorvastatin.

 CYP3A4 inducers may cause decreased plasma concentrations of atorvastatin.

-Patients taking digoxin should be monitored when starting atorvastatin as plasma concentrations of digoxin may increase.
+Patients taking digoxin should undergo monitoring when starting atorvastatin as plasma concentrations of digoxin may increase.

 Atorvastatin may also increase drug exposure of norethindrone and ethinyl estradiol.

-Myopathies have been noted in patients taking atorvastatin including muscle aches, muscle tenderness or muscle weakness with elevated creatine phosphokinase > 10x the upper limit of normal.
+Myopathies have occurred in patients taking atorvastatin, including muscle aches, muscle tenderness, or muscle weakness with elevated creatine phosphokinase greater than ten times the upper limit of normal.
 Rhabdomyolysis has been reported in patients using atorvastatin.
-Patients with the impaired renal function may be at increased risk of developing rhabdomyolysis.
+Patients with impaired renal function may be at increased risk of developing rhabdomyolysis.
 Using atorvastatin in combination with other medications which increase atorvastatin levels increases the risk for myopathies and rhabdomyolysis.
-Management of statin-induced myopathies includes temporarily holding therapy, switching to an alternative statin or reducing the dose.
+Management of statin-induced myopathies includes temporarily holding therapy, switching to an alternative statin, or reducing the dose.

 Atorvastatin can cause liver function test abnormalities.
-If patients develop serum transaminases >3x the upper limit of normal, levels should be monitored more frequently until normalized or atorvastatin should be dose reduced or discontinued.
+If patients develop serum transaminases over three times the upper limit of normal, levels should be monitored more frequently until normalized or atorvastatin should be dose reduced or discontinued.

-Atorvastatin is contraindicated in patients with hypersensitivity to any of its components.
+Atorvastatin contraindications include patients with hypersensitivity to any of its components.

-While atorvastatin is contraindicated in patients with the active liver disease, the benefits of lipid-lowering therapy in chronic liver diseases, such as non-alcoholic fatty liver disease and hepatitis, likely outweigh the possible risks.
+While atorvastatin contraindications also include patients with active liver disease, the benefits of lipid-lowering therapy in chronic liver diseases, such as non-alcoholic fatty liver disease and hepatitis, likely outweigh the possible risks.

 Atorvastatin is contraindicated during pregnancy or in female patients who may become pregnant.
-All female patients of childbearing age should be counseled of the potential risks to a fetus should they become pregnant while on atorvastatin.
-This medication should be immediately discontinued if a patient becomes pregnant.
+All female patients of childbearing age should receive counseling of the potential risks to a fetus should they become pregnant while on atorvastatin.
+The patient should discontinue this medication immediately if they become pregnant.

-Atorvastatin should be avoided in patients who are nursing.
-If a patient requires atorvastatin therapy, they should be counseled to discontinue breastfeeding.
+Female patients should also avoid atorvastatin if they are nursing.
+If a patient requires atorvastatin therapy, they should receive direction to discontinue breastfeeding.

-Patients starting atorvastatin should have liver function tests and a lipid panel performed at baseline.
-The lipid panel should be repeated after six weeks on therapy.
+Patients starting atorvastatin should have liver function tests and a lipid panel performed at baseline, with a repeat lipid panel after six weeks on therapy.
 Liver function tests should be repeated as clinically indicated.
 Once the patient is stable, lipids can be checked every 6 to 12 months.